 The day was then supposed to hold a BIG surprise: a visit to Odaiba Bay to see the giant Gundam mock-up.
 The surprise was actually HUGE since the mock-up was dismantled and removed a month prior to our visit … Can you believe that?
 That thing has been sitting there for years, and when I finally decided to travel to Japan it was too late.
 I guess this means I must return!

 The only thing I could do was to take shots of this “burial ground“, where a bigger and better Gundam is supposed to rise pretty soon, and then relieve my frustration to the Gundam Cafe nearby where I shopped like I mean it!

 But since you are not here to hear about my troubles, let me tell you that Odaiba has many other arrows on its bow.
 The first one is the nice view over the bay, where the set up of the Rainbow Bridge makes you wonder which country you are really visiting (is this Tokyo or New York?).

 Secondly, the place is also very well known for the building called “Tokyo Big Sight” that, twice a year, host the Comiket (short for Comic Market), one of the biggest comics fair in the world.

-Despite of that, the place was really worthy of our full attention since the town attractions include: the mausoleum of Shogun Tokugawa Ieyasu, founder of the Tokugawa shogunate; the temple dedicated to his grandson Iemitsu and the Futarasan Shrine, which dates back to 767.
-Also, Nikko is very famous for its onsen, the japanese hot springs.
-I believe the pictures here speak for themselves, so I will not babble any longer.
+Despite that, the place was really worthy of our full attention since the town attractions include: the mausoleum of Shogun Tokugawa Ieyasu, founder of the Tokugawa shogunate; the temple dedicated to his grandson Iemitsu and the Futarasan Shrine, which dates back to 767.
+Also, Nikko is very famous for its onsen, the Japanese hot springs.
+I believe the pictures here speak for themselves so I will not babble any longer.